bklavet/Echo-skill-to-control-Directv/Custom Slot skill/README.md

     Click "Get Started" under the "Alexa Skills Kit" Click "Edit" next to the Skill you already created.
 	Click Next
-	Copy the Contents of the "IntentSchema" file into the "IntentSchema" text area Copy the Contents of the "SampleUtterance" file into the "SampleUtterance" text area Click "Next"
+	Copy the Contents of the "IntentSchema" file into the "IntentSchema" text area from the "custom slot folder" above click on the tap labled "Add slot type" by Custom Slot Types.
+In the window that opens place type Control_List under Enter Type. paste the Custom Slot Values.txt file in the "Enter Values" tab, and hit Ok.
+	Copy the Contents of the "SampleUtterance" file from the "custom slot folder" above into the "SampleUtterance" text area Click "Next"
 	If everything is good, you will now be able to put the ARN value you noted from the Lambda Function you previously created.
 	Click on the "Lambda ARN..." bullet and paste that value in.